-- (1) Reflects a temporary 20% salary reduction during fiscal 2020 as a result of the Company's response to COVID-19 as explained in the Executive Compensation Summary. - (2) The amounts appearing in the Stock Awards column represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock awards granted in fiscal 2020 and fiscal 2020 and fiscal 2019, the grants to Ms. John consisted of both time-based restricted stock and performance-based restricted stock and the grants to Ms. Kretchmar and Mr. Hurt consisted solely of time-based restricted stock.
-Recipients of time-based restricted stock have the right to vote and receive dividends as to all unvested shares.
+- The amounts appearing in the Stock Awards column represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 (1)for restricted stock awards granted in fiscal 2021 and fiscal 2020.
+In fiscal 2021 and fiscal 2020, the grants to Ms. John consisted of both time-based restricted stock and performance-based restricted stock and the grants to Ms. Kretchmar and Mr. Hurt consisted solely of time-based restricted stock.
+Recipients of time-based restricted stock have the right to vote all unvested shares and receive dividends paid with respect to such shares at the when such shares vest.
+Time-based restricted stock granted in fiscal 2021 vests at the rate of one-third per year over three years, beginning on April 30 of the year following the year of grant.
 For fiscal 2020, two time-based awards were issued to each NEO.
 One award was issued with vesting occurring one year from the date of issuance and the other award vests as follows: one-third on October 6, 2021, the first anniversary of the grant date, one-third on April 30, 2022, and one-third on April 30, 2023.
-Time-based restricted stock granted in fiscal 2019 vests at the rate of one-third per year over three years, beginning on April 30 of the year following the year of grant.
 With respect to the performance-based restricted stock, Ms. John does not have dividend or voting rights unless and until applicable performance criteria is satisfied and the awards vest.
-The fiscal 2020 performance-based restricted stock award will be earned based on liquidity, profitability and strategic performance objectives for fiscal 2020, 2021 and 2022 as discussed in the "Executive Compensation Summary," and if earned, will vest on April 30, 2023.
-The reported grant date fair value of all performance-based awards is based on assumed results at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 12 to the Company's Consolidated Financial Statements filed as part of our Annual Report on Form 10-K for the year ended January 30, 2021 for a discussion of the assumptions used in the valuation of awards.
-The grant date fair value of the performance-based restricted stock awards granted in 2020 for Ms. John assuming that the maximum level of performance condi - (3) The amounts appearing in the Non-Equity Incentive Plan Compensation column for 2020 represent the 2020 Bonus Plan payout for each of the NEOs and, for Ms. Kretchmar and Mr. Hurt, amounts earned under the 2018 long-term Three-Year Performance-Based Cash program based on the Company's achievement of pre-tax income targets as discussed in the "Executive Compensation Summary." - (4) "All Other Compensation" includes the Company's contribution to the 401(k) plan, payment by the Company of long-term disability and life insurance premiums for the benefit of the NEOs.
-For fiscal 2020, Company contributions to our 401(k) plan were as follows: Ms. John-\$4,200; Ms. Kretchmar-\$4,200; and Mr. Hurt-\$4,200.
-For fiscal 2020, Company-paid premiums for long-term disability insurance were as follows: Ms. John-\$816; Ms. Kretchmar-\$720; and Mr. Hurt-\$720.
-For fiscal 2020, Company-paid premiums for life insurance were as follows: Ms. John-\$514; Ms. Kretchmar-\$305; and Mr. Hurt-\$301.
+The fiscal 2021 performance-based restricted stock award will be earned based on profitability and revenue performance objectives for fiscal 2021, 2022 and 2023 as discussed in the "Executive Compensation Summary," and if earned, will vest on April 30, 2024.
+The reported grant date fair value of all performance-based awards is based on assumed results at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 12 to the Company's Consolidated Financial Statements filed as part of our Annual Report on Form 10-K for the year ended January 29, 2022 for a discussion of the assumptions used in the valuation of awards.
+The grant date fair value of the performance-based restricted stock awards granted in 2021 to Ms. John assuming that the maximum level of performance conditions is achieved is \$875,000. - (2) The amounts appearing in the Non-Equity Incentive Plan Compensation column for 2021 represent the 2021 Bonus Plan payout for each of the NEOs and, for Ms. Kretchmar and Mr. Hurt, amounts earned under the 2019 long-term Three-Year Performance-Based Cash program based on the Company's achievement of pre-tax income targets as discussed in the "Executive Compensation Summary." - (3) "All Other Compensation" includes the Company's contribution to the 401(k) plan and payment by the Company of long-term disability and life insurance premiums for the benefit of the NEOs.
+For fiscal 2021, Company contributions to our 401(k) plan were as follows: Ms. John-\$4,200; Ms. Kretchmar-\$4,200; and Mr. Hurt-\$4,200.
+For fiscal 2021, Company-paid premiums for long-term disability insurance were as follows: Ms. John-\$720; Ms. Kretchmar-\$720; and Mr. Hurt-\$720.
+For fiscal 2021, Company-paid premiums for life insurance were as follows: Ms. John-\$527; Ms. Kretchmar-\$312; and Mr. Hurt-\$309.

-OUTSTANDING EQUITY AWARDS AT 2020 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2021 FISCAL YEAR-END

-The following table discloses information regarding outstanding awards issued under the Company's 2004 Incentive Plan, its 2017 Omnibus Incentive Plan and its 2020 Omnibus Incentive Plan as of the fiscal year ended January 30, 2021.
+The following table discloses information regarding outstanding awards issued under the Company's 2004 Incentive Plan, its 2017 Omnibus Incentive Plan and its 2020 Omnibus Incentive Plan as of the fiscal year ended January 29, 2022.